-Sichuan sauce is a spicy sauce that’s made with garlic, ginger, chillies, ketchup, vinegar and sugars.
-It has a pungent, sweet and spicy flavour that’s perfect for stir fry, noodles, manchurian or even as a dipping sauce.
-I also love adding celery to my sauce while cooking because that adds another layer of flavour.
-I love making it at home and here’s a recipe, but if you can’t, you can buy it here.
+Sichuan sauce is a spicy sauce that's made with garlic, ginger, chillies, ketchup, vinegar and sugars.
+It has a pungent, sweet and spicy flavor that's perfect for stir fry, noodles, manchurian or even as a dipping sauce.
+I also love adding celery to my sauce while cooking because that adds another layer of flavor.
+I love making it at home and here's a recipe, but if you can't, you can buy it here.

 Now that you know a little more about schezwan sauce, we also need to help you figure out how to make the best schezwan fried rice at home.
 It has to have the same restaurant like taste, and the same texture.
 Nobody likes mushy fried rice which is why you need to be careful about these things:

 How can I make the best schezwan fried rice at home?

 Not just this recipe, these tips actually work for any kind of fried rice you'd like to make at home.
 This is your gateway to becoming a fried rice ninja!

 - Make sure you use day old rice.
 Fresh rice is usually quite moist, but since we need every grain in our fried rice, day old rice works best.
 You can leave the rice in the fridge overnight so that by next morning, its slightly drier and ready for use.

 - If you don't have leftover rice, just spread cooked rice on a baking sheet and leave it uncovered for an hour or two.
 This will help get rid of any extra moisture.

 - Try and use a wok.
 A wok has more surface area and makes it easier for the side to side stir frying motion that you need.
 This is a great Cast Iron Wok by Lodge, but just in case you don't have one or are using an electric hob, just use a frying pan which works just as well and is probably easier to handle.